CharlieDigital/dn6-firebase/README.md

 ![Testing UI](assets/first-ui.gif)

-## Adding login
+## Adding Login

 Let's add authentication to the front-end.
+For this app, we'll see how to set it up to connect to our emulator.

+Start by adding `firebase` to our front-end project:

 ```bash
 cd web-vue
 yarn add firebase
 ```

 At this point, we have to initialize the app with the upstream (read cloud hosted runtime).
-If we don't initialize the app, we get an error:
+If we don't initialize the app, we will get an error:

 ```
 No Firebase App '[DEFAULT]' has been created - call Firebase App.initializeApp() (app/no-app).